neapsix/neapsix.github.io/content/posts/2022/20221003_Thin_Jails_From_Scratch.md

 # unset TEMPLATE
 ```

-The file `/var/empty` doesn't get deleted when you move `/var`, so you need an extra command to remove it manually.
+You need the extra `chflags` command because the file `/var/empty` doesn't get deleted when you move `/var`.

 Make a snapshot of the template when you're done.
 This directory is the gold master for your future thin jails.